|Trip Builder - Example|

 (Mt.
 St. Michael).

-When you have completed your Planning & Research, you can begin entering your trip information into the pages of the Trip Planner.
+When you have completed your Planning & Research, you can begin entering your trip information into the pages of the Trip Builder.

 A note on activity dates.
 If required, you will have to manually enter the dates of each activity as they are not calculated based on a location's arrival and departure.
 This is because the days at a location may span a range of days and activities could be scheduled for any of the days within the range.

-Now we will walk you through the step-by-step process of using the Trip Planner to build your trip.
+Now we will walk you through the step-by-step process of using the Trip Builder to build your trip.

 You have booked your flights, now what do you do?